 - Typically, technical positions account for 25% to 75% of an IT company’s workforce.
 There are a number of factors that affect this rate.
-For example, a start-up may initially be comprised of nearly all software architects, programmers and other technical workers.
-When the firm scales, it may begin to add sales and marketing staff, thereby reducing the percentage of technical workers.
+For example, a start-‐up may initially be comprised of nearly all software architects, programmers and other technical workers.
+When firms scale, they may add sales and marketing staff, thereby reducing the percentage of technical workers.

 - Web Developers